-2. Avoid over-styling
+3. Avoid over-styling

 Styling isn’t just limited to curlers, straighteners, and hairspray.
-Even the over-use of a hairdryer can damage and dry out your scalp.
+Even the overuse of a hair dryer can damage and dry out your scalp.
 Go easy on the heat (or save it for snazzy dates) and go natural as often as possible to let your scalp breathe and stay hydrated.
 Next time you want a different look, get creative with bobby pins or just show off your natural hair for a new hairdo!

-3. Get the right shampoo
+4. Get the right shampoo and hair products

 Using the wrong shampoo may worsen your dry scalp by stripping away any leftover oils and worsen the discomfort and dandruff.
 If you can’t pick a shampoo from the dozens of choices available in supermarkets and personal care stores, choose one that can nourish and hydrate your scalp and prevent dandruff.